PowerDNS/pdns/CODING_GUIDELINES.md

 When a thread needs to communicate with another one, it might use a `pdns::channel` to pass a pointer to that second thread.
 That works quite well but sometimes sharing data is much more efficient than the alternative.

-For these cases, we use the classic locking approach, using either a simple mutex or read-write lock, depending on the use case.
+For cases where sharing the data between threads is needed, we use the classic locking approach, using either a simple mutex or read-write lock, depending on the use case.

 ## Locks